 Now protected from over exploitation, beavers have reestablished themselves over most of the continent and have even become an agricultural pest in some regions.
 Beaver dams can change a farmer's stream into mud or swamp.
 Dams may also flood stands of commercial timber, highways and croplands, and may block the upstream run of spawning salmon.

 However, beaver dams are also important.
 They maintain an ecological balance by controlling run off, erosion and floods, and they keep the water table high enough to support rich vegetation.
 Beavers have also supplied people with information on swimming techniques, dam building, engineering, natural fortification and flood control.

 Beavers are still harvested for their fur and meat but are actively managed throughout most of their range.
 The beaver's main predator, besides humans, is the wolf.
 Other predators include coyotes, wolverines, bears, foxes and lynxes.

-Two male North American beavers named Chipper and Birch live on American Trail.
+Two beavers, a male named Aspen and a female named Juniper, live on American Trail.